khuloud0/Portfolio-Project-Interior-Design-Platform-Docs/Stage_2.md

 ### External Stakeholders:
 - Tutors: Provide guidance, feedback, and evaluate project deliverables.
-- Clients: Businesses, property developers, restaurant and café owners, and individuals who will use the platform to find creative and decorative solutions.
+- Clients: Individual users who use the platform to discover creative professionals, explore decorative products, and find personalized solutions for their personal or commercial spaces.
-- Creative Professionals: Artists, artisans, interior designers, and graphic designers whose work is specifically related to interior spaces, decor, and visual identity for physical environments.
+- Creative Professionals: Artists, artisans, and graphic designers whose work is related to decor, visual aesthetics, and creative products for physical environments.

 ## Team Roles

 - Khuloud Alqarni – Backend Lead: Responsible for backend development, API logic, and server-side functionality.